rzaldana/bric/README.md

 # bric 🧱
 A lightweight Bash-based Lambda Runtime Interface

 `bric` provides a minimal Lambda Runtime Interface implemented entirely in Bash.
-It’s designed for environments where simplicity, portability, and low overhead matter.
+It’s designed for Lambda projects where quick iteration and simplicity matter.

 ## Dependencies 📦
 The following tools and versions are known to work: